-BIOL 393 INDIVIDUAL STUDY IN BIOLOGY Credit: 0.25-0.5
+BIOL 393 CREDITS: 0.25 - 0.5

 This course provides the student with the opportunity to pursue an independent investigation of a topic of special interest not covered, or not covered in depth, in the current curriculum.
 The investigation, designed in consultation with the chosen faculty mentor, may be designed to earn .25 or .5 unit of credit in a semester.
 BIOL 393 is ordinarily is a library-oriented investigation.
-(For laboratory-oriented independent research, see BIOL 385 and 386.)
+(For laboratory-oriented independent research, see BIOL 385.)
 Normally, students receive credit for no more than two semesters of individual study.
 Individual study does not fulfill the natural science diversification requirement, nor does it count toward the requirements for the major.
-Because students must enroll for individual study well in advance, preferably the semester before, so that there is time to devise a syllabus and seek departmental approval before the established deadline.
+Because students must enroll for individual studies by the end of the seventh day of classes, they should begin discussion of the proposed individual study well in advance, preferably the semester before, so that there is time to devise a syllabus and seek departmental approval before the established deadline.